felipenmartins/Robotics-Simulation-Labs/Lab1/ReadMe.md

 - Still in `WorldInfo`, click on `basicTimeStep` and increase it (for example, to 32).
 - Go to `Tools -> Preferences -> OpenGL` and try to reduce `Ambient Occusion` and `Texture Quality`.

+5. If you are using Linux, Webots might have problems accessing your project folder via symbolic links.
+A possible solution is to create a folder for the Webots projects on your home partition under your own user name.
+(Thanks to Nick Buls for the tip).